-In contrast with many definitions encountered in the literature,28 we will explicitly distinguish three types of variables: exogenous random variables, exogenous input variables, and endogenous variables.
+In contrast with many definitions encountered in the literature,29 we here explicitly distinguish three types of variables: endogenous variables, exogenous latent random variables and exogenous observed input variables.
+We will refer to those objects as 'SCMs with inputs' (or 'iSCMs').

-Definition 6.2.1 (Structural Causal Model).
-A Structural Causal Model is a tuple $M = (J, V, W, \mathcal{X}, P, f)$ such that
+Definition 6.2.1 (Structural Causal Model with Inputs).
+A Structural Causal Model with Inputs (iSCM) is a tuple M = (J, V, W, X, P, f) such that